magictype/rowdies/README.md

 Read more at: http://magictype.in/rowdy

 ## Licence
-Red Rose Pro is licensed under the SIL Open Font License v1.1 (http://scripts.sil.org/OFL).
+This typeface is licensed under the SIL Open Font License v1.1 (http://scripts.sil.org/OFL).
 To view the copyright and specific terms and conditions please refer to [OFL.txt](https://github.com/magictype/rowdy/blob/master/OFL.txt)